target0/ingi2349/cluster.md

 * Participatory networking: an API for application control of SDNs [SECURITY]
 * Procera: a language for high-level reactive network control [API/LANGUAGES]
 * Protocol-oblivious forwarding: unleash the power of SDN through a future-proof forwarding plane [HARDWARE]
-* Resource/accuracy tradeoffs in software-defined measurement [SINGLE CONTROLLERS]
+* Resource/accuracy tradeoffs in software-defined measurement [PERFORMANCE]
 * Revisiting routing control platforms with the eyes and muscles of software-defined networking [DISTRIBUTED CONTROLLERS]
 * Revisiting traffic anomaly detection using software defined networking [SECURITY]
 * SDN Based Unified Control Architecture [DESIGN]